Updated July 2021

 Security – according to Global Trends in Giving Report, 92% of donors say it is important that NGOs, non-profits, and charities make a concerted effort to protect their contact and financial information from data breaches.
 Donor data security is a high priority and cannot be compromised.

-Make the “Donate now” button stands out as a ‘Call to action’ button – users should be able to quickly identify the donation button/icon.
+Make the “Donate now” button stand out as a ‘Call to action’ button – users should be able to quickly identify the donation button/icon.
 You could create donation denominations and make them readily clickable for quick decision making.

 Encourage repeat donors – your donation form can use a “one time” or “monthly” option to increase the number of donors.